Skip to content

 func = FunctionUtil(clip, self.__class__, planes, (vs.YUV, vs.GRAY), 32)

-values = list(zip(*map(func.norm_seq, (left, right, top, bottom))))
+values = list(zip(*(func.norm_seq(x, 0) for x in (left, right, top, bottom))))

 if any(x < 0 for x in chain(*values)):

-raise CustomValueError('Negative values are not allowed!', func.func)
+raise CustomValueError("Negative values are not allowed!", func.func)

 if not any(x != 0 for x in chain(*values)):